cvclcm/ePTM_v2/README.md

 3. Using water velocities measured within the actual physical domain of the model under a variety of flow conditions rather than experimental flow profiles obtained in the laboratory flume.
 4. Updating the code to use 64-bit Java.
 5. Updating the code to run on Linux and Mac as well.
-6. Updating how the code interacts with DSM2 so that it can be run independently of the underlying hydrodynamic engine.7.
+6. Updating how the code interacts with DSM2 so that it can be run independently of the underlying hydrodynamic engine.

 Would you like to contribute to these improvements?
 If so, please fork the code to your own repo, and send us a pull request once you have a stable build